-Course title & Credits Credit t distributio on of the Eligibility Pre-

-Code course criteria requisite of

-Lecture Tutorial Practical/ the course

-Practice (if any)

-DSE 21 Sociology of Migration 4 3 1 0 12th Class Pass Nil
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) DSE 21 Sociology of Migration 4 3 1 0 12th Class Pass Nil

 - 1. To understand migration as a complex multilayered sociological issue - 2.
 To explore migration as a process and map the economic, social, and cultural effects of migration both in its source and destination. - 3.
 To examine the relationship between Migration, Transnationalism, Diaspora, Refugees and Forced Migration - 4.
 To understand the challenges of migratory movements by linking them to SDG 8 Decent Work and Economic Growth, SDG 10 Reduced Inequalities and SDG-17 Partnership for the Goals